REDUCING YOUR FOOTPRINT

 If you're interested in making small changes, pick a couple of things that would be easy switches and start there.
 I am not plastic free by any means.
 It still wanders into my life (cleaning products, take-out orders, toiletries), but I've gradually cut back and it's incredible how much less waste I create and how much less plastic I use just by being mindful.

-- WATER FILTERS: Erica Chidi Cohen recommends the Berkey, Ashley Hollister recommends Beyond 02.
-Both require an investment, but are more affordable longterm than water delivery (maybe I should switch).
+WATER FILTERS: the Berkey and Beyond 02 require an investment, but are more affordable longterm than water delivery (maybe I should switch).
+These charcoal filters are great for on the go.
 And Bo Carney likes Zero Water filters.

 GROCERY / FARMERS MARKET